 After a fantastic Lebanese lunch Carmen left the city and I went to the coca museum.
 On the museum’s homepage https://www.cocamuseum.com/ you find some information including a nice photo of El Tio and a mineworker on the first page.
 Here a summary of the most interesting points:

-History: The use of Coca leaves is very old; the Inkas did even operate brain tumours using Coca for anaesthesia.
-After the Europeans came to the Americas the church did forbid the Coca, but when they found out that the slaves working in the mines were much more effective when chewing Coca they allowed it immediately again.
-A single mine worker uses up to 380 grams of Coca each week.
+History: The use of coca leaves is very old; the Inkas did even operate brain tumours using coca for anaesthesia.
+After the Europeans came to the Americas the church did forbid the coca, but when they found out that the slaves working in the mines were much more efficient when chewing coca they allowed it immediately again.
+A single mine worker uses up to 380 grams of coca each week.

 Usage: Following my newest information it is necessary to use sodium bicarbonate (bica, baking powder; other substances are used as well) as the cocaine can only be extracted if your salvia is alkaloid.
 So you put it in the mouth, chew a little bit to break the cells, let it suck a bit and then add the bica, that’s it.
-But don’t use only a few leaves, the people here always have a very thick cheek that I thought he had a tumour when I saw the first one.
+But don’t use only a few leaves, the people here always have a very thick cheek and when I saw the first such persion I thought that he had a tumour.
 Alternatively they sold coca sweets in the museum that you also put into your cheek.
 The taste is a little better but I didn’t feel a lot.
 If I was informed correctly the drinking of coca tea has no effect at all as it is missing the bica.
 But at least the leaves are said to be very healthy, many vitamins and other stuff.
 With the new information I am tempted to try it another time, but the taste is too ugly and if you take a lot you get an awful halitosis.

 But now for something completely different.
 On the witch craft market they sell dried llama fetuses.
 I imagine what would happen if I brought my mom one of these as a souvenir …